georgjz/georgjz.github.io/_posts/2019-01-05-eots-aar-erasmus-1.md

 ### Situation End of Turn 2
-This is the board situation at the end of turn 2:
+This is the board situation at the end of turn 2 with attrition phase already done:

 <figure>
     <a href="{{ "/assets/eots/mevserasmus/T1_008_end.png" | uri_escape | absolute_url }}">